GoogleChrome/lighthouse-ci/docs/server.md

 ### Heroku

-LHCI server can be deployed to Heroku on their free tier in just a few minutes.
+LHCI server can be deployed to Heroku in just a few minutes.
 See the [Heroku recipe](./recipes/heroku-server/README.md) for details.

 ### Docker